Google Nexus 7 2017: Andromeda OS, Snapdragon 835, 6GB Of RAM And A QHD Display

 — ネコ耳スイッチ (@ak11921) March 20, 2017

 Speculations about the Nexus 7 2017 cover a number of aspects about the rumored device.
 Among the most notable of these predictions state that the upcoming powerhouse budget tablet would not run Android OS at all, according to a MobiPicker report.
 Instead, the Nexus 7 2017 is expected to run Google’s new Andromeda OS, a robust new operating system that is designed to be compatible with both Android and Chrome OS applications.
-Considering that the Nexus 7 features a 7-inch display, the new operating system would have a substantial space to showcase its new features.
+Considering that the Nexus 7 features a seven-inch display, the new operating system would have a substantial space to showcase its new features.

 As for the device’s internals, rumors are varying, but speculations are high that Google might opt to equip the Nexus 7 with a powerhouse SoC such as the Qualcomm Snapdragon 835.
 Other rumors, however, disagree, stating that the Nexus 7 2017, being a budget device, would most likely ship with an older but still robust Snapdragon 821 processor.
 If the latter is true, this will enable Google to balance the tablet’s power with its affordable price, which is something that fans of the tech giant would definitely appreciate.